METALS-Global shortages propel aluminium to four-month peak

 Cancelled warrants, or metal earmarked for delivery, at 46% suggest more aluminium, used in the transport, construction and packaging industries, is due to be delivered.

-Concern about aluminium supplies in the LME market have created a premium for cash, last at $25 a tonne, over the three-month contract CMAL0-3.
+Concern about aluminium supplies in the LME market have created a premium for cash over the three-month contract CMAL0-3, last at $35 a tonne.

 Aluminium stocks in warehouses monitored by the Shanghai Futures Exchange AL-STX-SGH have dropped 20% since early December last year to 266,906 tonnes.